 - U.S. Residency NOT Required

-- State Residency NOT required
+- State Residency NOT Required

 Maine CPA Exam Fees

-ME Exam Information and Resources
+Maine Exam Information and Resources

 For more details, please contact:

 CPA candidates in Maine must complete 150 semester hours of college education, including at least 15 semester hours in accounting and business-related courses, with a minimum of 3 semester hours in auditing and attestation services.
 The college or university must be accredited.

 Maine requires 2 years of public accounting work experience.
 This must include a minimum of 400 hours in audit, review, and compilation, and at least 200 hours in advisory services.
 The experience should be supervised by a licensed CPA or an equivalent professional.

 No, Maine does not require an ethics exam for CPA licensure.
 Candidates, however, are expected to maintain high ethical standards in their professional conduct.

 The total cost for taking all four sections of the CPA exam in Maine is $1,379.20, with each section costing $344.80.
 Additionally, there is an education evaluation application fee of $90.